-- To understand the various types and functions of Operating Systems - To learn the process and various scheduling algorithms - To explore various issues in inter-process communications and address them - To evaluate the Memory management algorithms, allocation methods and virtual memory implementations - To analyze file and I/O management in Operating System - To learn shell scripting fundamentals
+- To understand the various types and functions of Operating Systems - To learn the process and various scheduling algorithms - To explore various issues in inter-process communications and address them • - To evaluate the Memory management algorithms, allocation methods and virtual memory implementations - To analyze file and I/O management in Operating System

-- Learners would be able to distinguish different operating systems - Learners would be able to explain algorithms used for process scheduling - Learners could suitable address process management issues - Learners could explain file management strategies and protective measures - Learner would be able to write shell scripts
+- Learners would be able to distinguish different operating systems - Learners would be able to explain algorithms used for process scheduling - Learners could suitable address process management issues - Learners could explain file management strategies and protective measures

 Unit-1.
-Introduction to OS and its organization
+Introduction to OS and its Organization

-(16Lectures, 14 Marks)

-Basic OS functions, resource abstraction, types of operating systems-multiprogramming systems, batch systems, time sharing systems; operating systems for personal computers & workstations, process control & real time systems, Processor and user modes, kernels, system calls and system programs.
+(16Lectures, 16 Marks) Basic OS functions, resource abstraction, types of operating systems-multiprogramming systems, batch systems, time sharing systems; operating systems for personal computers & workstations, process control & real time systems, Processor and user modes, kernels, system calls and system programs.